kassandrarodriguez/Good-doctor/README.md

 This program requires an API key from BetterDoctor, which you can get by going to https://developer.betterdoctor.com/ and signing up for free.
 Once you have your key, just put it in the .env file as mentioned in the instructions.

 ## HOW TO RUN THE PROGRAM
-To run the program, one could write "yarn start" insdie the directory.
+To run the program, one could write "yarn start" inside the directory.